chhuang17/tisvcloud_nfb_motc_taiwan/README.md

 ### ETC Data
 In version 0.1.0, this package provides users to get data detected by ETC gantries on freeways.

-**Note that the code '31' means the passenger , '32' means the small truck, '41' means the bus, '42' means the big truck, and '5' means the connected truck.**
+**Note that the code '31' means the passenger car, '32' means the small truck, '41' means the bus, '42' means the big truck, and '5' means the connected truck.**

 #### 1. Volume detected by each ETC gantry
 You can get the volume detected by each gantry through the code shown below, and it would return a dictionary for the volume in each vehicle type: